Getting Started at BC

 Yes, students who have not been admitted to the program can register for up to 10 credits of coursework on a space-available basis, if they have appropriate prerequisites.
 To find out if you qualify to take a course and receive an entry code, contact the Program Manager.

-Yes.
-The Northwest Commission on Colleges and Universities (NWCCU), a regional institutional accrediting body recognized by the Council for Higher Education Accreditation and the U.S. Department of Education, has granted Bellevue College accreditation at the baccalaureate level.
+The Northwest Commission on Colleges and Universities (NWCCU), a regional institutional accrediting body recognized by the Council for Higher Education Accreditation and the U.S. Department of Education, has granted Bellevue College accreditation both at the associate and baccalaureate level.

 Yes.
 This is a state-supported program, thus it is eligible for state employee waivers.